 With so many attractive elements in these natural, scenic spots, El Paredon is open for business year-round.

-On this beach, there’re lots of activities with highlights around surfing and fishing.
+On this beach, there are many activities with highlights around surfing and fishing.

 They’re also a few resorts around the beach area with enough Guatemalan cuisine to wow you with every meal.

 - Iztapa Beach Attractions – Beach sports, canoeing, and sunbathing

 Iztapa Beach is located in Escuintla, Guatemala.
 There’s a lot of human traffic in Iztapa, and most people head for the beach.

 On Iztapa Beach, there’s no shortage of fun on and out in the water.